 Versailles is a somewhat small city located in the state of Kentucky.
 With a population of 9,146 people and seven constituent neighborhoods, Versailles is the 46th largest community in Kentucky.

 Versailles is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Versailles in 2010 was $24,652, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
-This equates to an annual income of $98,608 for a family of four.
+The per capita income in Versailles in 2010 was $25,317, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
+This equates to an annual income of $101,268 for a family of four.
 However, Versailles contains both very wealthy and poor people as well.

-Versailles is a somewhat ethnically-diverse city.
+Versailles is a very ethnically-diverse city.
 The people who call Versailles home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Versailles residents report their race to be White, followed by Black or African-American.
 Versailles also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.48% of the city’s residents.
+People of Hispanic or Latino origin account for 10.07% of the city’s residents.
 Important ancestries of people in Versailles include German, English, Italian, and Scots-Irish.

 The most common language spoken in Versailles is English.
 Other important languages spoken here include Spanish and German.